tonofshell/r-crash-course/presentation_doc.md

   - Cleaning
 - This is usually the most time consuming part of any data project

-## But First, the Humble Pipe
+## But First, Some Programming Basics
 - Data wrangling can get complex and messy pretty fast
+- Functions in R are passed arguments which are the 'inputs' of the function
+  - Arguments must be passed into the function in the same order they are defined (e.g. for `my_function(a, b, c)` executing `my_function(1, 2, 3)` defines `a` as `1`, `b` as `2`, and `c` as 3)
+  - Arguments can be specified in any order if the name of the argument is included with it (e.g. `my_function(b = 2, c = 3, a = 1)` is the same as before, even though the order does not match the function's definition)
-- In Base R, if you need to perform many operations on an object, you have three options
+- In Base R, if you need to use many functions in succession, you have three options
   - Create lots of variables
 ```
 a_1 = function_one(x)